 Sanaa Gateja (b:1950) lives and works in Kampala (Uganda).
 His work investigates East African notions of nature, culture, and philosophy and how to reconcile them with innovation and creativity.

-His practices focuses on the making of soft sculptures that are msotly composed of material derived from trees: paper - recycled from newspapers, magazines and popular books and bark-cloth, an ancient material made from an East African ficus tree that is still produced following specific rituals involving drumming and dance.
-The paper is transformed in conical beads by the Studio community, then tinted by hand and meticulously stiched on the bark-cloth in layered abstract or figuratives compositions.
+His practice focuses on the making of soft sculptures that are mostly composed of material derived from trees: paper - recycled from newspapers, magazines, and popular books and bark-cloth, an ancient material made from an East African ficus tree that is still produced following specific rituals involving drumming and dance.
+The paper is transformed in conical beads by the Studio community, then tinted by hand and meticulously stitched on the bark-cloth in layered abstract or figurative compositions.

 The rich tableaux hence created deploy a textile, haptic quality that evokes a protective pelt connecting the artworks with notions of shamanism.